leoagomes/iReBuild/README.txt

 iReBuild and iLib are all released under the GNU General Public License (GPL).
 Check LICENSE.txt for more.

 * Quick Note: The iLib.dll used in this project was built with Mono.Data.SQLite.
 If you want to use it on Windows, you'll have to rebuild the lib.
-Or you could install Mono Runtime Enviroment.
+Or you could install Mono For Windows.
 (http://www.go-mono.com/mono-downloads/download.html)
 * Another Quick Note: I know this Lib works on iOS 6.
 Not sure about other versions.